South Powell Divide

 South Powell Divide traverse is a stunningly beautiful alpine trek through the coast mountains high above the pacific.

-The South Powell Divide traverse, as the name implies, traverses the southern half of the beautiful and remote Powel Divide.
+The South Powell Divide traverse, as the name implies, traverses the southern half of the beautiful and remote Powell Divide.
 A route that links a series of alpine ridgelines that separate Powell Lake and Jervis Inlet.
-Because of how remote this traverse is combined with a few technical sections, it sees very few people despite the stunning beauty, relatively easy travel (despite the lack of a trail) and cool swimming in the abundant lakes.
+Despite its stunning beauty, easy travel (even without a trail), and abundant lakes for swimming, this traverse sees very few visitors — owing to its remoteness and a handful of technical sections.
 The trek generally stays above 1500m (4900 feet) which may not sound that high but it's in the alpine and makes sense when you consider that the highest peak in the area, Mt.
 Alfred, is only 2420m tall.

 Trip Stats: